Jump to Section

 Finding the Best Hemp Seeds or Clones

 Currently, finding the right seeds poses a bit of a challenge to would-be hemp farmers.
-There are plenty of seeds available throughout Europe and Canada, however, if these seeds are acclimated to the US is another question.
+There are plenty of seeds available throughout Europe and Canada available for growers, however, if these seeds are acclimated to a US farm is another question.

 Hemp has been all but prohibited for almost a century.
 This means you’re not going to be walking into your local feed store any time soon to pick up a bag of CBD hemp seeds.

 Aside from hemp seeds from Europe and Canada, there are hemp seed varieties available online, but determining if they are genetically stable enough to ensure a consistent crop isn’t guaranteed.
 According to Michael Bowman, founding chair of the National Hemp Association, it will “take another year” to ensure hemp farmers are getting a quality seed they can rely on.

 Best Conditions for Growing Hemp